AdrienLemaire/fandekasp.github.io/_posts/2015-08-01-analysing-the-pomodoro-technique.md

 # Pomodoro apps: pros and cons

-Pomodoro is always listed in the top 2~3 best productivity methodologies.
+Pomodoro is always listed in the top Productivity Methodologies.
 If you've been interested by productivity apps before, there's no doubt you've already heard of Pomodoro.
 Maybe you even tried an app, or several.
-And you might be part of the majority of people that didn't hook up to it and stopped using it very quickly.
+And you might be part of the majority of people that didn't get hooked up to it and stopped using it very quickly.
 It might be a bit of your fault (lack of motivation, perseverance, self-discipline), but it's without doubt mostly due to the applications you used not being able to deliver a good user experience.